grahamtrolley/cdom_cary_ultrapath/README.md

-# CDOM Cary Ultrapath Merge Project
+# CDOM Cary-100 & Ultrapath Measurement Merge Project

 Repository to organize code & data for Trolley et al. 2026 Colored Dissolved Organic Matter (CDOM) manuscript.

 This project combines CDOM absorption spectra of the same sample measured on two different benchtop spectrophotometers that have different but overlapping spectral ranges.
 The merged product has values over a wider wavelength range than the input spectra, and is designed to leverage the measurements from each instrument based on the spectral ranges each are most suited to.
 For a more detailed explanantion of the approach, please see the manuscript.

 **Python version:** 3.13.5